 The Safety Element is also a state-mandated component of a General Plan.
+State law requires that it be updated as needed to address fire risk and climate adaptation and resiliency strategies.
 The Safety Element focuses on the protection of the community from risks associated with climate change, earthquakes, floods, fires, toxic waste, and other hazards.
 The Safety Element is the means by which the City defines what measures will be undertaken to reduce potential risk of personal injury, property damage, and economic and social dislocation resulting from natural and human-made hazards.